GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The cost of adding a feature isn’t just the time it takes to code it.
-The cost also includes the addition of an obstacle to future expansion.
-The trick is to pick the features that don’t fight each other.
+> ### I’ll use dirty tricks for two reasons.
+One is, if it’s really going to give me a performance improvement.
+Or sometimes just for pure pleasure.
+In any case, I document it; I don’t just put it in there.
 >
-> ~ *John Carmack*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts